Do You Need a Mobile App for Outreach and Member Engagement?

 Using a template-based church app builder can significantly lessen the cost, and most church apps you’ve encountered were probably made in such a manner.
 However, this can still be quite the investment for churches used to cycling their incoming funds back into their communities, often ranging anywhere from $75 to $200 a month.

-Evaluate your church’s budget and make sure there’s room in it to create, and maintain, a mobile app before investing.
-Mobile church apps can be a helpful resource, but not impactful enough to risk your church’s overall financial stability if that can be avoided.
+Evaluate your church’s budget and make sure there’s room in it to create—and maintain—a mobile app before investing.
+Mobile church apps can be a helpful resource, but not impactful enough to risk your church’s overall financial stability.

 Does it provide value my website doesn’t?